 With mass layoffs still taboo in Japan, senior workers who refuse to resign are sent to "chasing-out rooms" instead of being allowed to work.
 (SL NYTimes)

 It is doubtless tempting to exclaim against the ignorant bourgeois; yet it should not be forgotten, it is he who is to pay us, and that (surely on the face of it) for services that he shall desire to have performed.
 Here also, if properly considered, there is a question of transcendental honesty.
 To give the public what they do not want, and yet expect to be supported: we have there a strange pretension, and yet not uncommon, above all with painters.
 The first duty in this world is for a man to pay his way; when that is quite accomplished, he may plunge into what eccentricity he likes; but emphatically not till then.
 Till then, he must pay assiduous court to the bourgeois who carries the purse.
-Robert Louis Stevenson on art as a career
+Robert Louis Stevenson on art as a career.

 Are coders worth it?
 We call ourselves web developers, software engineers, builders, entrepreneurs, innovators.
 We’re celebrated, we capture a lot of wealth and attention and talent.
 We’ve become a vortex on a par with Wall Street for precocious college grads.
 But we’re not making the self-driving car.
 We’re not making a smarter pill bottle.
 Most of what we’re doing, in fact, is putting boxes on a page.
 Users put words and pictures into one box; we store that stuff in a database; and then out it comes into another box.